Today is Reformation Sunday, the day before Reformation day. Unfortunately, Reformation Day is more known for being Halloween.

 Jesus our Lord told us to not fear man who can destroy the body but “fear [God] who can destroy both soul and body in hell” (Matthew 10:28).
 Notice that Jesus does not tell us to fear hell, but to fear God’s destruction of those there.
 God is the object of fear according to Jesus.

-This is an important distinction because the secular world has a cartoon idea of hell which has unfortunately shaped our perception apart from the Bible.
-Many people today view hell as a place where Satan and His demons torture people for all eternity.
+This is important since it is often not only the secular world which has a cartoonish idea of hell.
+Many people today view hell as a place where Satan (a red man with a tail, horns, and pitchfork) and his demons torture people for all eternity.
 This is embarrassingly absurd.

 “And when the thousand years are ended, Satan will be released from his prison and will come out to deceive the nations that are at the four corners of the earth, Gog and Magog, to gather them for battle; their number is like the sand of the sea.
 And they marched up over the broad plain of the earth and surrounded the camp of the saints and the beloved city, but fire came down from heaven and consumed them, and the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.”